Implementing Grassroots Logic Programs with Multiagent Transition Systems and AI (Full Version): Multiagent GLP and Its Implementation

-\item \textbf{Communicate $p$ to $q$:} A transaction with participants $p,q\in P$ where $c_p=(G_p,\sigma_p)$, $c_q=(G_q,\sigma_q)$, $\{X?:=T\} \in \sigma_p$, $X?$ occurs in $G_q$, $c'_p=(G_p,\sigma_p \setminus \{X?:=T\})$, and $c'_q=(G_q\{X?:=T\},\sigma_q)$.
+\item \textbf{Communicate $p$ to $q$:} A transaction with participants $p,q\in P$ where $\{X?:=T\} \in \sigma_p$, $X?$ occurs in $G_q$, $c'_p=(G_p,\sigma'_p)$, $\sigma'_p = \sigma_p \setminus \{X?:=T\}$, and $c'_q=(G_q\{X?:=T\},\sigma_q)$.

-\item \textbf{Cold-call $p$ to $q$:} A binary transaction with participants $p\ne q \in P$ where the network output stream in $c_p$ has a new message \verb|msg|$(q,X)$, $c'_p$ is the result of advancing the network output stream in $c_p$, and $c'_q$ is the result of adding $X$ to the network input stream in $c_q$. \end{enumerate} \end{definition}
+\item \textbf{Cold-call $p$ to $q$:} A binary transaction with participants $p\ne q \in P$ where the network output stream in $c_p$ has a new message \verb|msg|$(q,X)$, $c'_p$ is the result of advancing the network output stream in $c_p$, and $c'_q$ is the result of adding \verb|msg|$(q,X)$ to the network input stream in $c_q$.

+\item ${\sim}$, the \temph{maGLP transaction equivalence} on the transactions above, relates $t_1 \sim t_2$ iff both are Reduce transactions at the same agent $p$ reducing the same goal (by identity, Definition~\ref{def:goal-identity}) with the same clause, both are Communicate transactions from the same $p$ to the same $q$ applying the counterpart of the same writer assignment to the same goal (by identity), or both are Cold-call transactions from the same $p$ to the same $q$ delivering the same message. \end{enumerate} \end{definition}